m7a/lo-nextcloud-docker/README.md

 ~~~

 This service is optional but improves performance significantly.
 Given the
-generally abysmal performance of Nextcloud, it seems best to enable this all
+generally abysmal performance of Nextcloud (see further down), it seems best to
-the time!
+enable this all the time!

 ## Nextcloud